bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test Console log menu click." />
 </p>

-Now when you click on one, we get an alert.
-But you can only click on one menu at a time, so I want to know which one I clicked on.
-I need to know that, and the this keyword can help us figure that out.
+<p>Now when you click on one, we get an alert.
+But you can only click on
+one menu at a time, so I want to know which one I clicked on.
+I need to know that, and the this keyword can help us figure that out.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 76/77. var thismenu = this; alert(thismenu.innerhtml) (48) ~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image076.png"
-  style="width:35%"
+  style="width:40%"
   title="New var thisMenu = this"
   alt="New var thisMenu = this." />
 <img src="./images/image077.png"
-  style="width:35%"
+  style="width:40%"
   title="Test, alert(thisMenu.innerHTML)"
   alt="Test, alert(thisMenu.innerHTML)." />
 </p>

-I&apos;m going to make a variable here called <b>thisMenu</b>, and I&apos;m going to assign the keyword <b>this</b> to it, which means <b>thisMenu</b>, the one that I clicked.
+<p>I&apos;m going to make a variable here called <b>thisMenu</b>, and I&apos;m going
+to assign the keyword <b>this</b> to it, which means <b>thisMenu</b>, the one that I clicked.
 Then I&apos;ll <b>console.log(thisMenu.innerHTML)</b>.
 You&apos;ll see that we can actually get the HTML of the menu that we collect.
 Let&apos;s do that over here.
 Instead of an alert here, I&apos;m going to say
 <b>var thisMenu</b> = this keyword.
 That means it refers to the thing that
-was clicked.
+was clicked.</p>

-Then we could do either console log or we could do to learn.
-I&apos;m just going to do an alert.
+<p>Then we could do either console log or we could do to learn.
+I&apos;m just
+going to do an alert.
 Since we were working with alert, alert thisMenu.innerHTML.
 Instead quotes here because this was JavaScript not construe thisMenu.innerHTML.
 Alright, thisMenu.innerHTML, let see with architects.
 When I click this menu, I get an alert that says Menu 1.
 It&apos;s telling me what&apos;s the inner HTML of the menu that I clicked.
-Now we can get this menu using this keyword.
+Now we can get this menu using this keyword.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 78. identify list item to be shown/hidden (49) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">